 Hikers and bikers flock to the area where you can bike or hike around the bay and observe wildlife.
 Kayaking, clamming, crabbing, and fishing are all great activities that can be done right at the park.

-The campground has 265 sites with electric and water.
+The campground has 265 sites with electricity and water.
 There are no sewer hookups but there is a dump station on site along with showers and flush toilets.
 This campground is a popular one so book in advance to guarantee a spot.

 4. Pacific City RV and Camping Resort